Burning Sun scandal: Investigative reporting

 The SBS investigative reporter who examined the KakaoTalk chat messages sent by the whistleblower to the television station SBS funE was Kang Kyung-yoon.
 Her previous work included reporting on the corruption cases related to former President Park Geun-hye.
 When she started interviewing some of the victims of the videos, she found they did not know of their existence.
-She said, “Some of them begged, ‘Please save me.
-How do I live after this?’”
+She said, "Some of them begged, 'Please save me.
+How do I live after this?'"
 She said they were ashamed and angry but feared "wearing a scarlet letter as a sex crime victim", and so feared being identified.
 Kang said that the sex video investigation was seen by some people as a means to avert attention away from the larger corruption scandal with its multiple allegations, but she perceived it as a serious social issue that needed reporting on.

 At the end of March 2019, Seungri told the director of SBS's investigative program, Unanswered Questions, in a text message, that the lawyer, whistleblower, and journalist were responsible for all the criminal allegations against him, had not checked facts properly and had "ruined his career for their own personal gain".
-In June, the production team of Unanswered Questions (also called I Want to Know) received the Seoul City's Gender Equality Award Grand Prize, in part for their coverage of the scandal.
+In June, the production team of Unanswered Questions (also called I Want to Know) received the Seoul's Gender Equality Award Grand Prize, in part for their coverage of the scandal.

+On November 25, 2019, following the suicide of idol Goo Hara, Kang said that Goo, who had undergone public harassment over a sex video that was threatened to be shared by her ex-boyfriend, had contacted her to offer support.
+In a 2024 BBC documentary, SBS reporter Kang, and another female newspaper reporter, Park Hyo-sil, revealed having received online harassment from Jung's fans and death threats during early days of the investigation.
+It was also revealed that Goo had a pivotal role in revealing the identity of police officer Yoon Gyu-geun.
+Goo was a friend of Choi and convinced him to reveal Yoon's identity to Kang.
+Following the release of BBC documentary Yoon Gyu-geun, now 54, was transferred to the Seoul Metropolitan Police Agency offices from his position as the head of the crime prevention response department in Songpa District, east of Gangnam, where he had been promoted at the beginning of 2024.